 California utilities report the average CO_2 content per output of electricity on an intermittent basis.
 The CO_2 -intensity of electricity varies by utility and year, due to changes in supply, renewable generation, and other factors.
-The community and municipal operations use electricity provided by SCE except for embedded energy in water, which travels throughout the state and therefore utilizes electricity from multiple utilities (and are shown under the Water Sector).
+The community and municipal operations use electricity provided by SCE except for embedded energy in water, which travels throughout the state and therefore utilizes electricity from multiple utilities.